 Date

-The Date type stores date and time values in a Mongoose schema.
-It is useful for timestamps, creation dates, and deadlines.
-Mongoose makes working with dates simple by allowing default values, such as setting the current date using Date.now.
-This type is helpful for tracking when a document was created, updated, or scheduled for an event.
-You can use MongoDB’s date operators to query, filter, and sort documents based on date ranges, such as finding records created within the last 7 days.
+The Date type stores date and time values.
+It is useful for timestamps, creation dates, deadlines, and scheduled events.
+Mongoose makes working with dates simple by allowing default values such as Date.now, which sets the current date automatically.
+This type is helpful for tracking when a document was created, updated, or scheduled.

 Example: